Data, forms, and persistence

 The reply will appear here.

 In darkmown dev the echo endpoint is built into the dev server; on darkmown.com it is a real serverless function behind the same URL.
+On static-only hosts such as a plain Cloudflare Pages deploy, replace action="/__wd/echo" with your own API endpoint.
 Either way, Darkmown itself stays static — sessions ride on :fetch plus ordinary cookies against your real API.

 Persistent state survives reload